 The Northern Ohio InfraGard Members Alliance is a non-profit organization serving as a public-private partnership among U.S. businesses, individuals involved in the protection and resilience of U.S. critical infrastructure, and the Federal Bureau of Investigation.

 The mission of InfraGard is to promote ongoing dialogue and timely communication between members and the FBI.
-InfraGard members gain access to information that enables them to protect their assets and in turn give information to government that facilitates its responsibilities to prevent and address terrorism and other crimes.
+InfraGard members gain access to information that enables them to protect their assets and in turn, give information to the government that facilitates its responsibilities to prevent and address terrorism and other crimes.

 The relationship supports information sharing at national and local levels and its objectives are as follows:

 InfraGard members are represented nationally by an elected board of seven representatives called the InfraGard Board of Directors.
 Elections are held annually at the InfraGard National Congress for voluntary two-year terms.
 The Board is responsible for representing the membership in the partnership with the FBI.
 They conduct weekly conference calls to address a variety of issues that face the organization.
 Board members travel to various chapter activities and attend conferences promoting InfraGard and other issues pertinent to the program.

 The Board established several committees to address issues such as membership, incorporation, and partnerships with other private sector associations/organizations.

 Special Interest Groups (SIGs) have also been established to meet the challenges America faces in protecting against criminal, terrorist, and intelligence threats.
 One such SIG involves InfraGard, the National Institute of Standards and Technology (NIST), the Small Business Administration, and the FBI.